horgh/twitter-tcl/README.md

 The libraries/tools in this repository are:

-   * oauth.tcl - A library to integrate with Twitter's OAuth.
+   * twitoauth.tcl - A library to integrate with Twitter's OAuth.
    * twitlib.tcl - Twitter API client library.
    * twitter.tcl - An Eggdrop IRC bot client/gateway script.
 Running this on a
      bot will output Twitter home timeline statuses to IRC channels.
 You can